marijnh/Eloquent-JavaScript/01_values.md

 {{index "conditional execution", "ternary operator", "?: operator", "conditional operator", "colon character", "question mark"}}

-The last logical operator I will discuss is not unary, not binary, but _ternary_, operating on three values.
+The last logical operator we will look at is not unary, not binary, but _ternary_, operating on three values.
 It is written with a question mark and a colon, like this:

 ```
 console.log(true ?
 1 : 2);